In this section we distinguish between three kinds of beliefs: rational, irrational, and emotional.

 ‘If you believe that all salesmen are thieves or that all police are corrupt, it becomes impossible to see what is there.
 Instead you see a projection of your own ideals, beliefs and prejudices.’

 David J. Lieberman in his book, ‘Never Be Lied To Again’.

 Q. ‘You’re saying that imprinted beliefs feel comfortable to us.
 But how could someone be comfortable feeling stupid or ugly?’

 The ‘pathways’ in our brain are so well worn they’re comfortable.

 Q. ‘Are all emotional beliefs disabling?’

 No. Fortunately, most of the pathways formed in our brain are helpful.
 They save us from having to learn the same task over and over, and we rely on them to make sense of the world.
-If each day we had to relearn everything we’d be in big trouble.
-It’s when irrational beliefs become emotional beliefs we start to have problems.
+If each day we questioned everything we’d be in big trouble.
+It’s when irrational beliefs become emotional beliefs that we start to have problems.

 ‘So, we can have rational beliefs that are also emotional beliefs?’

 Sure.
 We emotionally believe that there will be another day tomorrow, and it’s rational to believe that.
 Our lives are full of emotional beliefs; it’s the disabling ones we need to look out for.
 That’s what this section is about.